-Written by Frances Davies, Documentation Assistant.
+by Frances Davies, Documentation Assistant

-One such collection is the British Empire & Commonwealth Collection (BECC), based at Bristol Archives, which contains an amazing range of objects, photos, films, papers and sound recordings dating from the 1860s to recent times.
-Although material was collected or created largely by white British people, living and working in various countries in the former empire, it has huge untapped potential to help people tell their stories from multiple viewpoints and to interrogate the British Empire.
+One such collection is the British Empire & Commonwealth Collection (BECC), based at Bristol Archives.
+This collection contains an amazing range of objects, photos, films, papers and sound recordings dating from the 1860s to recent times.
+Although material was largely collected or created by white British people living and working in various countries in the former empire, it has huge potential to help people tell their stories from multiple viewpoints and to interrogate the British Empire.

 My usual duties as a Documentation Assistant involve working with the 10,000+ objects in the museum stores.
-Unfortunately the pandemic put a stop to that so my energy has instead been focused on getting as much of the collection ready to go online as possible.
+Unfortunately the pandemic put a stop to that so my energy has been focused on getting as much of the collection ready to go online as possible.
 A task which, thankfully, I have been able to achieve whilst working from home.
-Remote working has had its setbacks but I’ve had access to EMu, our collections management system, so can check and improve the data for many of the object catalogue records.
+Remote working has had its setbacks but I’ve had access to EMu, our collections management system, so I can check and improve the data for many of the object catalogue records.
 Now almost 500 of these are live on the new website.
 More will gradually be added over the coming months.

 The objects collection is wide-ranging and contains biology and geology specimens, costume and textiles, domestic objects and items that highlight the culture, industry and resources of former empire and commonwealth countries.
 There is also a wonderful art collection of 2D and 3D works by commonwealth artists – many of whom have been forgotten or excluded from the mainstream art world.
 Along with the objects, nearly 15,000 items from the archive collection feature on the new catalogue including 8,000 photos and 200 films never before available online.